Mr-Ahmadi/Orthogonal-Gradient-Descent/README.md

 **Results with Simple Training (without OGD):**

-  * After training on Task A, the model achieved a test accuracy of 97.55% on Task A[cite: 4].
+  * After training on Task A, the model achieved a test accuracy of 97.55% on Task A.
-  * However, after training on Task B, the test accuracy on Task A dropped significantly to 0%[cite: 4].
-This clearly illustrates catastrophic forgetting[cite: 2].
+  * However, after training on Task B, the test accuracy on Task A dropped significantly to 0%.
+This clearly illustrates catastrophic forgetting.

 **Results with OGD:**
 While `model-0.ipynb` specifically shows the catastrophic forgetting without OGD, the `report.pdf` discusses OGD's effectiveness in preserving knowledge.
 The `model-1.ipynb` further demonstrates OGD's advantage in a regression context.